 Modern techniques are less invasive, using tiny cameras called laparoscopes to provide a view of the stomach.
 With the help of the laparoscope, surgeons can then insert the tools they need to use into tiny incisions, which heal faster, resulting in shorter inpatient stays and less pain.

 Gastric bypass procedures always lead to major lifestyle changes.
-This is most obvious in the food and drink that patients consume.
-They will need to radically both the amount that they eat and the nutrients they include with their meals.
+This is most obvious in the food and drink you consume.
+You will need to radically reduce the amount that you eat and control the nutrients that you include in your meals.

-Bypass patients tend to require higher quantities of vitamins and minerals, generally derived from fresh fruits and vegetables.
-They usually reduce their intake of sugars considerably, while maintaining a high protein intake of 60-100g per day.
+Gastric bypass patients tend to require higher quantities of vitamins and minerals, generally derived from fresh fruits and vegetables.
+You are expected to reduce your intake of sugars considerably, while maintaining a high protein intake of 60-100g per day.

 The vast majority of patients also need to take multivitamins on a daily basis following their gastric bypass, including the full range of micronutrients, from Vitamin D to Iron and Calcium.

 Hydration also becomes vital.
-Bypass procedures tend to reduce the body's capacity to absorb water, meaning that patients should make a point of rehydrating regularly, even if they do not feel thirsty.
+Gastric bypass procedures tend to reduce the body's capacity to absorb water, meaning that you should make sure to rehydrate regularly, even if you do not feel thirsty.

 The cost of weight-loss surgery depends on the type of surgery being performed, the complexity of the procedure, the expertise of the surgeon, the general health of the patient, and the country in which the surgery is performed.
 The pricing differential depends on many factors, such as cost of living, exchange rates, practicing costs or regulatory conditions, which may differ greatly from country to country.